MrJSimon/hippoelasto/README.md

 **hippoelasto** is a Python package for hyperelastic material characterization and calibration, and VUMAT generation for finite element modeling in Abaqus.

 ## Purpose
 **hippoelasto** is built for researchers and engineers working with soft material modeling and simulation.
-It provides a full pipeline—from experimental data fitting to VUMAT generation—for hyperelastic material models.
+It provides a full pipeline from experimental data fitting to VUMAT generation for hyperelastic material models.

 1. Load and manage experimental stress-strain data
 1. Select and configure hyperelastic material models